code-423n4/2022-06-nested/README.md

 ### Deflationary, Rebase and exotic Tokens

 The protocol is not fully compatible with deflationary/rebase tokens.
-In fact, you can add a deflationary/rebase token to your portfolio but it can lead to unpredictable behaviors (positive or negative).
+In fact, you can add a deflationary/rebase token to your portfolio but it can lead to unpredictable behaviors (positive or negative, e.g [weird-erc20](https://github.com/d-xo/weird-erc20)).
 We have chosen to manage the tokens with a fixed amount (the input) after considering several solutions.

 There are also tokens that have exotic implementations that will not handle to avoid unpredictable behaviors, or bypass protocol operations.